strahinjastevanovic/ETL_HemOnc_regimens/assets/Assembler_main.md

 ## Section Step 1 – Vocabularies Preprocessing

-This step loads the core raw HemOnc input tables — `sigs`.
-Additional information are derived from postgres mirror of Athena database which stratify data using standardized vocabularies and provide OMOP-compatible ontology.
-Output of the current step preprocessing:
+This step loads the core raw HemOnc input table — `sigs`.
+Additional information is derived from a Postgres mirror of the Athena database, which stratifies data using standardized vocabularies and provides OMOP-compatible ontology.
+Output of this preprocessing step:

 - `sigs_with_conditions.tsv`

-In context of condition exploit, records are **exploded** — meaning one row becomes many.
+In the context of condition expansion, records are exploded — meaning one input row may become many.

 Additionally, a **modular blacklist system** is applied to remove irrelevant or noise entries early in the pipeline.
 This is JSON-based, easy to expand, and helps filter invalid terms by rule or pattern.

->💡 Handlers are disscused in below sections
+>💡 Handlers are discussed in the sections below

-Modular blacklist system is expanded into full section with **idiosyncracies logs**, **handlers** and **autids**.
-The reporting system works as a side effect during initial steps of the pipeline.
-Output of the current step preprocessing:
+The modular blacklist system is expanded into its own section describing handlers, reporters, and resolver classes.
+The components form a pipeline that seamlessly pre-processes and tracks idiosyncrasies to minimise regression errors.
+The reporting system runs as a side effect during the initial pipeline steps.
+Output of this preprocessing step:

 - `reports.xlsx`

-**Requirements**
-Libraries used for processing:
-`pandas`, `polars`, `numpy`, ...

-See other requirements in the current repository.

 ## Section Step 2 – Transformation & Regimen Construction